bhuh12/vue-router-tab/docs/guide/advanced/initial-tabs.md

             title: 'Page 2'
           },

-          // Overrides the default aliveId configuration, this tab is consistent with the aliveId of the '/ initial-tabs / page / 2' tab, and only the first tab that appears will be retained
+          // Overrides the default key configuration, this tab is consistent with the key of the '/initial-tabs/page/2' tab, and only the first tab that appears will be retained
           { to: '/initial-tabs/page/2?t=1', title: 'Page 2-1' },

           // iframe bookmark